antgilles/algassignement/README.md

   <title>Instant Search Tutorial</title>
 ```

-## Process to Update existing deployment
+## Updating an existing deployment

 If a new version of application is released on master branch, a new docker image is automatically built and tagged "latest".